History of aluminium: Early industrial production

 Manufacturers did not wish to divert resources from producing well-known (and marketable) metals, such as iron and bronze, to experiment with a new one; moreover, produced aluminium was still not of great purity and differed in properties by sample.
 This led to an initial general reluctance to produce the new metal.
 Deville and partners established the world's first industrial production of aluminium at a smelter in Rouen in 1856.
 Deville's smelter moved that year to La Glacière and then Nanterre, and in 1857 to Salindres.
-For the factory in Nanterre, an output of 2 kilograms of aluminium per day was recorded; with a purity of 98%.
+For the factory in Nanterre, an output of 2 kilograms of aluminium per day was recorded, with a purity of 98%.
 Originally, production started with synthesis of pure alumina, which was obtained from calcination of ammonium alum.
-In 1858, Deville was introduced to bauxite and soon developed into what became known as the Deville process, employing the mineral as a source for alumina production.
+In 1858, Deville was introduced to bauxite and, in collaboration with Louis Le Châtelier, soon developed what became known as the Deville–Pechiney process, employing the mineral as a source for alumina production.
 In 1860, Deville sold his aluminium interests to Henri Merle, a founder of Compagnie d'Alais et de la Camargue; this company dominated the aluminium market in France decades later.

 Some chemists, including Deville, sought to use cryolite as the source ore, but with little success.
 British engineer William Gerhard set up a plant with cryolite as the primary raw material in Battersea, London, in 1856, but technical and financial difficulties forced the closure of the plant in three years.
 British ironmaster Isaac Lowthian Bell produced aluminium from 1860 to 1874.
 During the opening of his factory, he waved to the crowd with a unique and costly aluminium top hat.
 No statistics about this production can be recovered, but it "cannot be very high".
 Deville's output grew to 1 metric ton per year in 1860; 1.7 metric tons in 1867; and 1.8 metric tons in 1872.
 At the time, demand for aluminium was low: for example, sales of Deville's aluminium by his British agents equaled 15 kilograms in 1872.
 Aluminium at the time was often compared with silver; like silver, it was found to be suitable for making jewelry and objéts d'art.
 Price for aluminium steadily declined to 240 F in 1859; 200 F in 1862; 120 F in 1867.